epam/road-ios-framework/Documents/SFAttributes.md

 Component implements Attribute-Oriented Programming paradigm in Objective-C. It allows to add various metadata to the class, each method, property or ivar of the class.

-E.g.

-	@property (nonatomic, strong) NSDate *birthdayDate;

-of some "Person" class could be annotated with "serializable"and format attributes to know whether and how to store object on disk.
+Following basic example annotates `birthday` property with "serializable" and format attributes to know whether and how to store object on disk.

 	SF_ATTRIBUTE(SFSerializableDate, format = @"dd/MM/yyyy HH:mm:ss Z", encodingFormat = @"MM.dd.yyyy HH:mm:ss.AAA Z")
 	@property (nonatomic, strong) NSDate *birthdayDate;

-Or attribute can declare particular class for logging service creation.
+In other case attribute defines particular class for logging service creation.

 	@interface SFServiceProvider (SFLogger)